 The retail industry is using smartphones to provide a virtual shopping experience to customers – sometimes even within the confines of a physical store.
 For instance, Wayfair, the furniture and home goods company, has an app that lets customers visualize how furniture will look in their houses.
 Harley-Davidson has an application that allows users to virtually try out various bike body types, colors, lights, and seat types to create a custom bike design.

 Due to the advanced technology and hardware used in manufacturing complex automobiles, it is becoming challenging for engineers and mechanics to maintain the equipment.

-For example, when a quality controller is conducting the necessary quality audit on an engine, they usually have many instructions written on a paper that they have to adhere to.
-It is a time-taking tedious process that can’t be hastened.
+For example, when a quality controller is conducting the necessary quality audit on an engine, they usually have many instructions written on paper that they have to adhere to.
+It is a time-consuming tedious process that can’t be hastened.
 It is where augmented reality can come in handy, as you can feed in all the necessary steps into a mixed reality headset.
 When the tester wears it during the inspection, it will interact and respond to the tester.
 It is very intuitive and can even conduct complex quality checks efficiently.

 Augmented reality remote assistance allows trainers and engineers to show others how to conduct complex repairs and maintenance.

 - Technicians don’t need to be present on-site but can conduct the maintenance activity remotely from anywhere in the world.

 - AR also lets remote engineers superimpose instructions, markings, and diagrams directly on the equipment and the technician’s field of view.
 Using Smart Glasses, the technicians can efficiently perform the fixes without having to consult instruction manuals.

 4. Designing and Prototyping

 A product’s success depends mainly on the way it is designed.
 AR technology is now being used during the designing and prototyping stage.